Explanatory notes

 The Grevillea Youth Justice Precinct was gazetted from 17 November 2016 to 23 May 2017 and shared the same street address as Barwon Prison.
 Criminal incidents recorded by Victoria Police that occurred at the Precinct during its operation are unable to be separately identified, and are included in the counts for Barwon Prison.

-The Cherry Creek Youth Justice Centre opened in August of 2023 and while the Malmsbury Youth Justice Centre remains operational (set to close by the end of 2023) these two centres will be represented together in the data.
+The Cherry Creek Youth Justice Centre opened in August of 2023 and the Malmsbury Youth Justice Centre closed at the end of 2023.

 Incidents that occur at facilities such as Corella Place, Rivergum or Emu Creek are included in this category, as the CSA cannot effectively distinguish between these locations and the adjacent prison using the location recorded by Victoria Police.